Microsoft Azure Support diagnostic information and memory dump collection

 Diagnostic information collection

 On the new Microsoft Azure portal, the “Share diagnostic information” feature gives your consent to allow a Microsoft Support engineer to remotely collect data from your Azure Virtual Machines / Azure Cloud Services that is the subject of the current support incident, in order to troubleshoot your issue.
-Examples of diagnostic data collected are common log files, system-generated event logs, registry keys, debug logs, and basic network and storage disk information.
+Examples of diagnostic data collected are common log files, system-generated event logs, registry keys, debug logs, server/database information, and basic network and storage disk information.

 For App Service-related issues, HTTP logs, detailed errors, KUDU trace, transform logs, FREB logs, winsock logs, event logs, DAAS logs and Webjob logs are collected to help with troubleshooting.

 You can revoke this access by contacting your support engineer, which will prevent further collections of diagnostic information related to this support incident.
 A detailed list of files that are collected can be found in the following articles:

 |Article ID||Service or Environment|

 |Windows Server logs||Windows Server 2008 R2 and Windows Server 2012|

 |IaaS logs||Microsoft Azure IaaS VM logs|

 |SQL Server Windows VM logs||Azure SQL Server in VM logs|

 Memory dump collection